 We collaborated closely with our provincial and municipal partners to advance our regional transit planning, and we accelerated the planning, design, and construction of the priority rapid transit projects and Ontario's new subway program.
-Significant progress included making transit more affordable and accessible through free GO co-fares with 905 agencies which offer PRESTO customers a full 100 per cent discount on local fares when using GO Transit.
-We also achieved the first steps towards significant regional integration through cross boundary fares between the Toronto Transit Commission (TTC) and other 905 agencies.
+Significant progress included making transit more affordable and accessible through free GO co-fares with 905 agencies that enable PRESTO customers a full 100 per cent discount on local fares when using GO Transit.
+We also achieved the first steps towards significant regional integration through cross boundary fares between the TTC and other 905 agencies.